 Activation vs. Churn

-Often, companies put themselves on the backfoot by solving retention issues fighting churn when it happens or by attempting to win back customers.
-Both are perfectly reasonable tactics as your last possible attempt to retain the customer.
+Often, companies put themselves at a disadvantage by solving retention issues by fighting churn when it happens or by attempting to win back customers.
+Both are perfectly reasonable tactics as your last resort to retain the customer but it can be mitigated by a proactive approach during the onboarding process.Β

-A more significant impact alleviating aforementioned tactics can be made during the onboarding process.
-By identifying your aha-moments and reducing any friction during onboarding you can prevent churn before it happens.
+Alleviating the need for it with a more proactive approach during the onboarding process.
+By identifying aha-moments and reducing friction during onboarding, you can prevent churn before it happens.Β

 Measuring Activation for D2C Brands

-If your data reveals significant drop-offs, it’s worth focusing on activation.
+Should your data indicate considerable drop-offs, it’s prudent to concentrate on activation.

 Focusing on Activation